-Brown Signs on the Autobahn- Tourist Attractions in Germany
+Brown Signs on the Autobahn- Notable sights in Germany

 I’m the kind of person who loves roadside attractions.
 If there is a sign saying “Biggest Ball of Yarn” or “Caves of Wonder”, I’m telling the driver to PULL OVER!
 So you can imagine my delight (and my family’s frustration) when I discovered the Brown Signs on the Autobahn pointing out German Tourist attractions!
 Everywhere are signs pointing out Sehenswürdigkeiten (things worthy of being looked at).
 Maybe a Historic Altstadt (Historic Old-Town)?
 A Skulpturensammlung (Sculpture Collection)? or even (my favorite!) a Freilicht Museum (Open Air museum)!
 The signs themselves aren’t very descriptive… just a name and a sketched image.
 But you just KNOW, at the end of the road, there will be something to see, and probably a cafe!